 Venturi Meter or Venturi Tube is a mechanical device used to measure the flow rate by converting pressure energy into kinetic energy.

-It works based on Bernoulli’s equation & continuity equation.
+- It works based on Bernoulli’s equation & continuity equation.

-Each venturi meter has a cylindrical entrance section, one converging part, a cylindrical throat, and a diverging part.
+- Each venturi meter has a cylindrical entrance section, one converging part, a cylindrical throat, and a diverging part.

-History of Venturi Meters
+History of Venturimeter

-The main concept of venturi meter has come from G.B.
+The main concept of the venturi meter has come from G.B.
 Venturi and it was further developed with the help of An American Engineer Clemans Herchel.

 The measurement of flow is very much essentials now a day.
 In all industrial applications, flow measurements can be explained as follows: